qntm/base2048/README.md

 ## Code point safety

-For Base65536, there were some interesting questions relating to "unsafe" code points (unassigned code points, control characters, whitespace, combining diacritics, ...) and Unicode normalization in transit.
-However, [this is more or less a solved problem](https://github.com/qntm/base65536gen) at this point and it was just a matter of modifying that code a little to return different results.
+Base2048 uses only ["safe" Unicode code points](https://qntm.org/safe) (no unassigned code points, no control characters, no whitespace, no combining diacritics, ...).
+This guarantees that the data sent will remain intact when sent through any "Unicode-clean" text interface.

 In the available space of 4,352 "light" code points, there are 2,343 safe code points.
-For Base2048, since I felt it improved the character repertoire, I further ruled out the four "Symbol" General Categories, leaving 2,212 safe code points, and the "Letter, Modifier" GC, leaving 2,176 safe code points.
+For Base2048, since I felt it improved the character repertoire, I further ruled out the four "Symbol" General Categories, leaving 2,212 safe code points, and the "Letter, Modifier" General Category, leaving 2,176 safe code points.
 From these I chose 2<sup>11</sup> = 2048 code points for the primary repertoire and 2<sup>3</sup> = 8 additional code points to use as padding characters.

 ## Padding